Holi Festival In India – The Festival Of Colours and Elephant Beauty Contests

 It looks like these kids were swimming in a big vat of bubble gum, but actually, their multi-coloured faces are caused by the ritual of rubbing heaps of dye into each other’s faces, which is all part of the Holi Festival.

-Holi Festival Photo in India - Wanderers Photo
+Holi Festival Photo In India - Wanderers Photo

 Other rituals include lighting up massive bonfires and people throwing scented water at each other.
 Both locals and visitors alike tend to just let themselves go and run amok.